asjadnaqvi/DiD/docs/code/06_bacon.md

  scalar VD = (( r(N) - 1) / r(N) ) * r(Var)
 ```

 where we can view the value by typing `display VD`.
-Here we should also get 0.07333.
+Here we should also get 0.0733.

+Now that we have spent time on $$ \hat{V}^D $$, which is not so trivial, and also not discussed in detail in the materials, it is time to move on the next part.
+In the paper, three formulas are provided